steveschnepp/blog.pwkf.org/_posts/2022-01-17-diy-4-digit-clock-hacking.md

 Soldering it is rather easy, and it works as advertised.

-One downside is its **power appetite** : it slurps a whopping 100mA constanly, which means that operating it from a battery is going to be an very tedious & expensive proposition.
+One downside is its **power appetite** : it slurps a whopping 100mA constantly, which means that operating it from a battery is going to be an very tedious & expensive proposition.

 Upon close look, there is actually a 5V DC connector and a 3V one.